Pontiac51/miniAVX/README.md

 Arduino code to be used with BitsAndDroids Connector and Library.

 ***UPDATE 1.87 (BitsAndDroids v0.8.7)***
-* NEW: TRIM percentages for Elevator, Aileron and Rudder
+* NEW TRIM percentages for elevator, aileron and rudder, main button switches elevator and aileron
-* NEW: Elevator trim can be set to coarse or fine setting, default is fine (turn slowly on coarse), press left button to switch
+* NEW Elevator trim can be set to coarse or fine setting, default is fine (turn slowly on coarse), press left button to switch
+* NEW Negative VS greater than 1000 display a thousands seperator, e.g. desceding at 1200 feet would read as "-1.20"
+* NEW Autopilot Master ON is displayed with an "A" on HDG page (no function to switch OFF/ON, display only)
+* NEW All autopilot modes display a dot after the last digit, e.g. HDG "350." means HDG autopilot is active
-* Resorted menu: TRIM - ALT/SPD - Autopilot (HDG, GPS, ALT, VS, OBS) - Radio (COM, NAV, ADF, XPNDR)
+* CHANGED Menu: TRIM - ALT/SPD - Autopilot (HDG, GPS, ALT, VS, OBS) - Radio (COM, NAV, ADF, XPNDR)
-* Moved baro setting to ALT - SPD page, press left button to show QNH
+* CHANGED Moved baro setting to ALT - SPD page, press left button to show QNH
-* Moved GPS course to HDG page
+* CHANGED Moved GPS course to HDG page
-* Renamed ALTs and SPDs to proper abbreviations
+* FIXED Renamed ALTs and SPDs to proper abbreviations

 ***UPDATE 1.06 (BitsAndDroids v0.8.4)***
 * OBS 1 & 2 display now working